braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 # Gmail Promotion setup

-> Gmail has updated the [mobile Promotions tab][1] to allow marketers to send more information via annotations in a "card" rather than just the subject line or pre-header information.
+> The [Gmail mobile Promotions tab][1] allows marketers to send more information via annotations in a "card" rather than just the subject line or pre-header information.
 Braze has built a tool to help you build the card from our product.

 ## Building the card with Braze

-1. Create your email campaign as you usually would.
+1. [Create your email campaign][7] as you usually would.
-2. Go to the **Content Library** section and click the **Gmail Promotion Setup** tab.
+2. Go to the **Content Library** section and select the **Gmail Promotion Setup** tab. <br> ![An example of how to build a card.][2]
-3. Fill out the fields that will generate the script for your Gmail Promo Tab card.
+3. Fill out the fields under **Basic Information**.
+This will help generate the script for your Gmail Promo Tab card under the **Copy and Paste HTML code into `<Head>`** section.

-![An example of how to build a card.][2]

-After you've finished filling out the fields, you'll see a completed script at the bottom of your editor.
-Copy and paste it into the `<head>` element of your email's HTML.
+4. Copy and paste the script into the `<head>` element of your email's HTML.

 ![How to copy your script to paste into the email's HTML body.][3]

 {% alert warning %}
 The Promotions script will only appear if your email lands in the Gmail **Promotions Tab**.
 Currently, Gmail uses algorithms to determine where your email will land.
 However, if a user ever marks your email as a promotion, Gmail's algorithm would be ignored, and your email will automatically land in the **Promotions Tab** moving forward.
 {% endalert %}

 ### Customize your card